Staying Safe and Secure at University

 We publish crime figures relating to the areas around university and college campuses, and advice on staying safe.

-- How safe is your city (cities and towns with two or more universities).
+- How safe is your city – crime stats for towns and cities with two or more universities.

 - You should note that these figures may over-represent crime levels.
 This is because they are based on resident populations and take no account of short-stay visitors and commuters.
 The likelihood of becoming a victim is therefore less in real terms than these figures might suggest.